skip to Main Content

 EXPLORING THE SHAMANIC UPPER-WORLD

-• Learn to journey to the shamanic Upper-World, and make sense of what you encounter there.
+• Learn to journey to the true shamanic Upper-World and make sense of what you encounter there.

-• Exploration of the different ‘tiers’ of the Upper-World and the different Beings you encounter there.
+• Explore the different ‘tiers’ of the Upper-World and the different beings you encounter there.

-• Exploring Upper-World teachings on things like perspective, compassion, detachment and ethics.
+• Explore Upper-World teachings on things like compassion, detachment and ethics.

-The Live Shamanic Journeying Sessions are now open to all students with an account, not just those in the Embodied Shamanism course, so they are sold separately.
+The Live Shamanic Journeying Sessions are now open to all students with an account, not just those in the Upper-World Course, so they are sold separately.
 You can either buy just the course for £150, or add 6 Live Sessions for just £15 more (a saving of £15 off the Live Sessions price if bought separately).
 Details of the Live Sessions are here.

 £150 for the course